Immersed in the Diverse Culture of Vietnam. Story and Photos by Lee Daley

 From Hanoi‘s very modern Nội Bài Airport, we took a 45-minute ride to our accommodations in the heart of the city.
 In both Hanoi and Saigon, we arranged apartment rentals prior to our arrival.
 With our lodging within walking distance of Hoan Kiem Lake, we found ourselves greeting the day with early morning forays to the lake, where local residents gather in droves.

-Hanoi’s Outdoor Living Room: Willow-shaded benches lined the walkways along the lake’s curved shore, where groups of Vietnamese, old and young, vigorously exercised in soft morning light while the lone Tai Chi practitioner could be seen here and there.
+Hanoi’s Outdoor Living Room: Willow-shaded benches lined the walkways along the lake’s curved shore, where groups of Vietnamese, old and young, vigorously exercised in the soft morning light while the lone Tai Chi practitioner could be seen here and there.
 Men and women formed separate friendship groups, sitting and chatting on benches as the city slowly warmed with the rising sun.

 Navigating Hanoi’s streets: For a Westerner, stepping into the streets of Hanoi is an act of bravery.
 Mopeds, bicycles and cyclos careen madly past.
 Pedestrians pulling handcarts, even the sporadic pony cart, all vie for position.
 No one stops.
 Doing so is tantamount to suicide.
 I quickly learned that, by stepping into this maelstrom, I became a player in a street ballet.
 My role required that I keep moving until I reached the other side having, I hoped, conducted myself admirably in one of the world’s most chaotic examples of improvised choreography.